Last update 18 August 2023Diplomatic missions

 Republic of Zambia

-The Republic of Bulgaria has no embassy in Lusaka.
-Bulgarian citizens staying for short or long terms in Zambia can contact for consular matters the Embassy of the Republic of Bulgaria in Pretoria, South Africa.
+The Republic of Bulgaria does not have an embassy in Lusaka.
+Bulgarian citizens residing in the country on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Pretoria, Republic of South Africa.

 Fax: +27 12 342 37 21